 Most PR agencies perform the same daily tasks – targeted media outreach, meticulous coverage tracking, and competitive monitoring, among others.
-Yet the tools that PR teams use can make the difference between a project and an ongoing retainer relationship.
-Below are ten tools PR professionals can use to impress their peers or clients and maximize efficiency.
+Yet the PR tools that teams use can make the difference between a project and an ongoing retainer relationship.
+Below are ten tracking tools PR professionals can use to impress their peers or clients and maximize efficiency.

 While Google is a default monitoring tool for many agencies, it can be time-consuming, and it often misses coverage.
 Meltwater tracks from 275,000 online news sources and has partnerships for print and broadcast monitoring.
 It can track social media coverage as well, including Twitter, Facebook, Instagram, YouTube and over 300 million blogs.
 But the real advantage of Meltwater may be its ability to showcase this data in the format agency and internal PR teams prefer, from excel grids to pie and bar charts.
-Mastering it can not only help PR pros track coverage, but offer feedback on steps to increase visibility.
+Mastering it can not only help PR tracking coverage but offer feedback on steps to increase visibility.

 Sometimes it can be difficult to land pitches, but with ProfNet, the media opportunities present themselves.
 ProfNet provides direct emails with queries from journalists and others looking for commentary, as well as requests for speakers for conferences and trade shows.
 It also offers the opportunity to showcase the expertise of a company or client prior to a timely newsworthy hook, making it useful during a slow period of news coverage with few announcements.

 Upwave helps PR professionals create proactive data and trends using its Instant Insights feature.
 This tool helps survey and garner insights from more respondents than any other insights platform, meaning more data.
 In addition, Upwave ensures that the data collection is coming from regular people and not survey addicts, leading to high-quality results.
 This data is often wide-ranging and offers insights that can be newsworthy to a host of different reporters and outlets.